AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-newsletter.md

   * Supercharge your customer experience by eliminating these 9 "gotchas."
   * Find out how the Dynamic Media team can help you prepare for a day with higher than normal visitor traffic.
-  * A second chance to catch two recent Skill Builder webinars.
+  * A second chance to catch two recent Skill Builder Webinars.
   * Watch the on-demand webinar on protecting your digital assets from piracy.
   * Meet `Bridget Roman`, Senior Product Marketing Manager for Experience Manager Assets.
   * Get up to speed on Dynamic Media and Adobe Dynamic Media Classic in Experience League.